Worlds Beyond (role-playing game)

 Worlds Beyond is a role-playing game published by Other World Games in 1990.
 It was acquired by Precis Intermedia in 2020.

 Description

 Worlds Beyond is a science-fiction space-adventure system in which the player characters can be human or alien (three alien races are available).
 Character creation rules are skill-based.
 Rules cover generation of planets, spaceships, and robots.
 Six sample spaceships are described, with deck plans.
 Over 20 worlds are described as a campaign background.

 Publication history

 Worlds Beyond was designed by Frank S. Shewmake with Steve Douglas, Douglas Laedtke, John Damon Lavette, Leigh Skilling, and Gary Warth, with a cover by Frank Lurz, and published by Other World Games in 1990 as a 160-page book.
 It was re-published as a classic reprint in 2021 by Precis Intermedia.

 Reception

+Stewart Wieck reviewed Worlds Beyond in White Wolf #21 (June/July 1990), rating it a 4 out of 5 and stated that "The book is plagued with typographical errors, but the wealth of information and nice illustrations far outweigh this fault."

 Lawrence Schick comments: "A solid system, simpler than most, but worth a look if Traveller seems too intimidating."